Why and how to set up an Offshore Company in BVI

-BVI International Business Companies are exempt local taxes and stamp duty, even if they are administered in BVI.
+BVI International Business Companies are exempt from local taxes and stamp duty, even if they are administered in BVI.
 Only registration and annual license/franchise fees will apply.

 The British Virgin Islands have modern infrastructure and good telecom systems.
-They also speak english and use a legal system derived from English common law.
-The BVI Government is quite responsive to the needs of offshore companies, and has fostered a pro-business environment.
+They also speak English and use a legal system derived from English common law.
+The BVI Government is quite responsive to the needs of offshore companies and has fostered a pro-business environment.
 The legislation is flexible, with the goal being to entice legitimate offshore activities, and to keep out money-laundering and other criminal activity.